ahbuss/Simkit/Readme.txt

 ------------ ------------
 First install the Java Developer Kit version 1.8 (J2SE8) or greater.
-For Windows 2000/Windows XP, you will need to edit the environment, located in the System icon of the Conrol Panel.
+For Windows 2000/Windows XP, you will need to edit the environment, located in the System icon of the Control Panel.

 Any questions regarding Simkit may be addressed by e-mail to abuss@nps.edu